Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

-The middle of Fig.~\ref{fig:mesonPDFs} shows the ratios of the light-quark distribution in the kaon to the one in the pion ($u_v^{K^+}/u_v^{\pi^+}$).
-When comparing the LQCD result with the experimental determination of the valence quark distribution via the Drell-Yan process by NA3 Collaboration in 1982, good agreement is found between the LQCD results and the data.
-The LQCD result approaches $0.4$ as $x \to 1$ and agrees nicely with other analyses, such as constituent quark model, the DSE approach (``DSE'11''), and basis light-front quantization with color-singlet Nambu--Jona-Lasinio interactions (``BLFQ-NJL'19'').
-The LQCD prediction for $x s_v^{K}$ is also shown in Fig.~\ref{fig:mesonPDFs} with the lowest three moments of $s_v^{K}$ being $0.261(8)_\text{stat}(8)_\text{syst}$, $0.120(7)_\text{stat}(9)_\text{syst}$, $0.069(6)_\text{stat}(8)_\text{syst}$, respectively; the moment results are within the ranges of the QCD-model estimates from chiral constituent-quark model (0.24, 0.096, 0.049) and DSE~\cite{Chen:2016sno} (0.36, 0.17, 0.092).
-The pion gluon PDF results can be found in Refs.~\cite{Fan:2021bcr,Fan:2021rvx}.
+Figure~\ref{fig:mesonPDFs}(b) shows the ratios $u_v^{K^+}/u_v^{\pi^+}$ of the light-quark distributions in the kaon to the ones in the pion.
+When comparing the LQCD result with the experimental determination of the valence quark distribution via the Drell-Yan process by NA3 Collaboration, good agreement is found between the LQCD results and the data.
+The LQCD result approaches $0.4$ as $x \to 1$ and agrees nicely with other analyses, such as the constituent quark model, the DSE approach (``DSE'11''), and basis light-front quantization with color-singlet Nambu--Jona-Lasinio interactions (``BLFQ-NJL'19'').